voxel51/fiftyone-teams-app-deploy/helm/docs/known-issues.md

 and
 [`internal` authentication mode][internal-auth-mode].

-Inviting users to join your FiftyOne Teams instance is not currently supported when `FIFTYONE_AUTH_MODE` is set to `internal`.
+Prior to v2.2.0, inviting users to join your FiftyOne Teams instance was not supported when `FIFTYONE_AUTH_MODE` is set to `internal`.
+After v2.2.0+, you can enable invitations for your organization through the CAS SuperAdmin UI.
+To enable sending invitations as emails, you must also configure an SMTP connection.

 [internal-auth-mode]: https://docs.voxel51.com/teams/pluggable_auth.html#internal-mode
 [legacy-auth-mode]: https://docs.voxel51.com/teams/pluggable_auth.html#legacy-mode